LIBERATOR

 FEATURES:

-Steering wheel LHD, easy to use controls, heater with demister, roof window with powered air flow, good rear vision mirrors, internal rear view mirror, reversing camera, window wiper, radio function, USB, spacious interior, comfortable front sofa seat, front seat belt, seats four people, aluminium alloy rims with large 17″ wheels, large tyres, four disk brakes, four wheel integral suspension, 2 speed gear differential for low speed and climbing, easy foot brake and throttle function, hand brake, luggage rack, roof spot lights, high efficiency low power consumption strong electric motor, long lasting Lithium battery.
+Steering wheel LHD, easy to use controls, heater with demister, roof window with powered air flow, good rear vision mirrors, internal rear view mirror, reversing camera, window wiper, spacious interior, comfortable front sofa seat, front seat belt, seats four people, aluminium alloy rims with large 17″ wheels, large tyres, four disk brakes, four wheel integral suspension, 2 speed gear differential for low speed and climbing, easy foot brake and throttle function, hand brake, luggage rack, roof spot lights, high efficiency low power consumption strong electric motor, long lasting Lithium battery.

 Manufactured under ISO 9001 standards and attained CCC certifications that meets all worldwide manufacturing requirements and standards for small electric cars | Mini EVs.